LivePersonInc/knowledge-center-archive/pages/documents/Agent and manager workspace/agent tools for live chat/cobrowse-for-chat.md

 <iframe style="max-width: 750px;" src="https://player.vimeo.com/video/238900340" frameborder="0" webkitallowfullscreen mozallowfullscreen allowfullscreen></iframe>

 With CoBrowse, agents and visitors browse a brand's website together.
-Each can see a virtual mouse cursor of the other, along with illustrations of where they are typing.
+Each can see a virtual mouse cursor of the other, along with illustrations of where they are typing and clicking.
 This allows brands to address customers’ queries quickly and efficiently by helping them navigate web pages collaboratively.

 To focus the visitor, the agent can also animate elements on the visitor screen by: